 Processing Outlines:

-staffstaffstaffStaff

-3Architecture Design and Overview
+staffLogin(in staffEmail: String, in staffPassword: String)

+Staff inputs email and password

+If valid

+Allow the driver to login into the application

+Else

+Prompt user to enter information again

+3.0 Architecture Design

 3.1 Introduction

 This section of the system specification will include two infrastructure models that showcase the architecture and nodes and artifacts of the GoGoGrocery application.
 This section will also cover the hardware and software requirements, and security plans GoGoGrocery is going to implement.
 OpenXcell recommends that the GoGoGrocery system should run as a two-tiered system where the customer’s device will host the presentation logic while the processes such as application and storage logic will be done by a cloud server.
 OpenXcell believes that this approach is best for the GoGoGrocery application as it is reliable, flexible, and provides varying options for storage and customer devices.